davies-tl/Linux/README.md

 # Linux

-This repository contains all of my Linux shell scripts and programs as submodules.
+This repository contains all of my Linux shell scripts.

+Each of these might get their own repository at some point.